ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 There are two particularly good reasons to reach for a function-like macro:

 - If you already have a declarative macro, and its definition is becoming so hairy that the macro is hard to maintain.
 - If you have a pure function that you need to be able to execute at compile time but cannot express it with const fn.
 An example of this is the phf crate, which generates a hash map or set using a perfect hash function when given a set of keys provided at compile time.
 Another is hex-literal, which takes a string of hexadecimal characters and replaces it with the corresponding bytes.
 In general, anything that does not merely trans- form the input at compile time but actually computes over it is likely to be a good candidate.

 I do not recommend reaching for a function-like macro just so that you can break hygiene within your macro.
 Hygiene for function-like macros is a feature that avoids many debugging headaches, and you should think very carefully before you intentionally break it.

 **When to Use Attribute Macros**

 That leaves us with attribute macros.
 Though these are arguably the most general of procedural macros, they are also the hardest to know when to use.
 Over the years and time and time again, I have seen four ways in which attribute macros add tremendous value.

 **Test generation**

-  It is very common to want to run the same test under multiple different configurations, or many similar tests with the same bootstrapping code.
+​	It is very common to want to run the same test under multiple different configurations, or many similar tests with the same bootstrapping code.
 While a declarative macro may let you express this, your code is often easier to read and maintain if you have an attribute like #[foo_test] that introduces a setup prelude and postscript in each annotated test, or a repeatable attribute like #[test_case(1)] #[test_case(2)] to mark that a given test should be repeated multiple times, once with each input.

 **Framework annotations**

-  Libraries like rocket use attribute macros to augment functions and types with additional information that the framework then uses without the user having to do a lot of manual configuration.
+​	Libraries like rocket use attribute macros to augment functions and types with additional information that the framework then uses without the user having to do a lot of manual configuration.
 It’s so much more convenient to be able to write #[get("/<name>")] fn hello(name: String) than to have to set up a configuration struct with function pointers and

 the like.
 Essentially, the attributes make up a miniature domain-specific language (DSL) that hides a lot of boilerplate that’d otherwise be necessary.
 Similarly, the asynchronous I/O framework tokio lets you use #[tokio::main] async fn main() to automatically set up a runtime and run your asynchronous code, thereby saving you from writing the same run- time setup in every asynchronous application’s main function.

 **Transparent middleware**

-Some libraries want to inject themselves into your application in unobtru- sive ways to provide added value that does not change the application’s functionality.
+​	Some libraries want to inject themselves into your application in unobtru- sive ways to provide added value that does not change the application’s functionality.
 For example, tracing and logging libraries like tracing and metric collection libraries like metered allow you to transparently instru- ment a function by adding an attribute to it, and then every call to that function will run some additional code dictated by the library.

 **Type transformers**

-Sometimes you want to go beyond merely deriving traits for a type and actually change the type’s definition in some fundamental way.
+​	Sometimes you want to go beyond merely deriving traits for a type and actually change the type’s definition in some fundamental way.
 In these cases, attribute macros are the way to go.
 The pin_project crate is a great example of this: its primary purpose is not to implement a particular trait but rather to ensure that all pinned access to fields of a given type happens according to the strict rules that are set forth by Rust’s Pin type and the Unpin trait (we’ll talk more about those types in Chapter 8).
 It does this by generating additional helper types, adding methods to the annotated type, and introducing static safety checks to ensure that users don’t accidentally shoot themselves in the foot.
 While pin_project could have been implemented with a procedural derive macro, that derived trait implementation would likely not have been obvious, which violates one of our rules for when to use procedural macros.

-**How Do They Work?**
+***How Do They Work?***

 At the heart of all procedural macros is the TokenStream type, which can be iterated over to get the individual TokenTree items that make up that token stream.
 A TokenTree is either a single token—like an identifier, punctuation, or a literal—or another TokenStream enclosed in a delimiter like () or {}.
 By walking a TokenStream, you can parse out whatever syntax you wish as long as the individual tokens are valid Rust tokens.
 If you want to parse your input specifically as Rust code, you will likely want to use the syn crate, which implements a complete Rust parser and can turn a TokenStream into an easy- to-traverse Rust AST.